-But the move has found backing from intellectuals and some parents of pregnant teenagers.
+But the move has found backing from intellectuals and some parents of

 “It never made sense that in Zimbabwe, the girl who fell pregnant was expelled while the boy who made her pregnant remained in school to finish his education,” Zimbabwe’s Petina Gappah.
 “Here again, the government of Zimbabwe shows that, where it chooses to be, it can be progressive.
 More of the same please!”

-Alfred Chando, a senior lecturer University of Zimbabwe said the move was long overdue.
+Alfred Chando, a senior lecturer University of Zimbabwe said the move

 “Female students have their own needs that must be accommodated, which, if not acknowledged at policy formulation level, might not be addressed at policy implementation level,” she says.

 “Teenage pregnancy is not a disciplinary issue; it is part and parcel of the challenges that accompany maturation …